branBeckett/data-science-projects/README.md

 ---

 Thank you for checking out my work!
-Interested in collaborating on a project?
+Are you interested in collaborating on a project?
 In Berlin and want to grab a :coffee:?
-Reach out to me anytime.
+Feel free to reach out to me anytime.